stevencox/nyko/background.md

 ## GNS3

-Simulates. networks using Dynamips.
+Simulates networks using Dynamips.
 Has desktop and web based UIs that connect to a server which can plugin networking hardware ISOs.

 ### GNS3 Server in VMWare Fusion on OSX
 ![image](https://user-images.githubusercontent.com/306971/136234919-9cee597a-06d7-41d4-9e69-9143fe54431f.png)